Strobesstrobes

 How do you prevent CRLF injection?

-Prevent CRLF injection by removing or rejecting CR and LF characters from any value before it is written into an HTTP header, and by relying on framework APIs that do this for you.
-Most modern HTTP libraries (the Servlet API, Node's http module, ASP.NET) refuse header values containing raw newlines, so the bug usually appears where developers build headers from raw strings or use older platforms.
-Continuous coverage of injection flaws like this is exactly what agentic pentesting is built to automate.
+Prevent CRLF injection by removing or rejecting CR and LF from any value before it is written into an HTTP header, and by relying on framework APIs that do this for you.
+Most modern HTTP libraries already refuse header values with raw newlines: Java's HttpServletResponse.setHeader throws on CR/LF, Node's http module rejects them with ERR_INVALID_CHAR, and ASP.NET strips them by default.
+The bug therefore surfaces where developers build raw header strings by hand, run an older platform, or set headers at a reverse proxy or CDN edge that does its own parsing.

 Frequently asked questions